Cilantro Hollandaise Sauce

 If you are able to get the right consistency, then add your cilantro and season to taste!

-One last note: if you have leftover sauce (or just can’t eat it all in one stop), know that it can be stored in the refrigerator.
+One last note: if you have leftover Cilantro Hollandaise (or just can’t eat it all in one stop), know that it can be stored in the refrigerator.
 I keep mine for at least a week and just slightly heat it in order to get it back to a melted consistency.

 - 1 egg yolk